aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 ![resources-png](pseudo-parameters/resources.png)

-Let’s verify the IAM permission works as intended.
-Under the Resources tab of CloudFormation stack like in the picture above, you’ll find the `DemoRole` you described with the `pseudo-parameters.yaml` template.
+Verify IAM permissions you described work as you expect.
+Under the _Resources_ tab for the view for your CloudFormation stack, as shown in the picture above, find the `DemoRole` you described with the `pseudo-parameters.yaml` template.

 Choose to follow the link to the Physical ID of the `DemoRole`.
 Expand the inline policy `ssm-least-privilege` under Policy name section.